MainulDip/EverydayDocker/101-docker-intro-and-commands.md

 Note: Map Node/Express Port 4000 With Docker's Port 7000

 ### Creating Layer in Dockerfile for caching
-=> If Dockerfile is not layard/arranged correctly (not include package.json and package.lock.json inside working directory) docker will download every packages evenif no new package was added/removed from package.json.
+=> If Dockerfile is not layard/arranged correctly (not include package.json and package.lock.json inside working directory) docker will download every packages even-if no new package was added/removed from package.json.
 So add package*.json and run npm install before adding the directory to working directory (ADD . .)

 ```sh
 FROM node:latest